How to include more fruits and vegetables into your diet... and love every bite

 For lunch

-load your soup up with extra corn, green beans, onions, peppers or mushrooms.
+• load up soups with corn, green beans, onions, peppers or mushrooms.

 For dinner